adavarski/python-network-hacks/README.md

 $ pip3 --version
 pip 20.0.2 from /usr/lib/python3/dist-packages/pip (python 3.8)

+Note: pip mini-howto

-Note: With pip you can also search for a module.
+With pip you can also search for a module.

 $ pip search <modulname>